Skip to content

 }

-The MCP server exposes analyze, detectors, and watch as tools your AI assistant can call.
+The MCP server exposes pisama_analyze, pisama_detect, pisama_status, and pisama_explain as tools your AI assistant can call.

 What's included

-The pisama package bundles 20 heuristic detectors that run entirely offline:
+The pisama package bundles 32 heuristic detectors that run entirely offline.
+A representative selection:

 Category Detectors